BROOKLYN COMPREHENSIVE CARE CENTER

 .

-Yearly physical examination with complete blood work.
+** Yearly physical examination

 Neurology - stroke and its complications, epilepsy, cerebral palsy, naturopathic pain, pathology of peripheral nervous system.
 Multiple sclerosis, Vertigo, gait abnormalities.